thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 is a complex and expensive task that may be unaffordable to certain manufacturers.)

-If applicable, such approach provides sensibly better scalability properties compared to using raw public keys, namely:
+If applicable, such approach provides better scalability properties compared to using raw public keys, namely:

 * storage requirements on the verifier side are minimised - the same